-Pathways Education recognises that a failure to take reasonable safety precautions in relation to identified hazards would represent a serious risk to young people, staff, visitors, general public and contractors and expose Pathways Education Ltd to the possibility of prosecution.
+Pathways Education is committed to managing health and safety within the business by controlling risks in the school and its workplaces.
+Students and staff should be safe in school and when undertaking out of school activities.
+Pathways Education recognises that a failure to take reasonable safety precautions in relation to identified hazards would represent a serious risk to young people, staff, visitors, general public, contractors and expose Pathways Education Ltd to the possibility of prosecution.